 I love to garnish this soup with pesto!
 It is a powerhouse of flavor!
 Guess why, because it’s full of nuts and cheese and oil and other calorie-laden ingredients.
 Go figure!
 Leave it out if you are really counting calories.
 Parmesan is great on this soup too, but see above about calories.
 I also love to garnish with parsley, and that one is calorie free basically!

-I promise though, this soup is so good, even without any garnishes.
+I promise though, this soup is so good, even without any garnishes or side dishes.
 It is hearty and will keep you full for hours so you don’t go a-snackin.
-I know you.
-(I know me too!)

 More healthy-ish soup recipes you are going to love!